 Flutter provides step-by-step guides for adding a package dependency element to an app by importing the code.
 You also are not limited to using the whole package.
 With conflict resolution steps, you can use some parts of the package or switch out a package based on your needs.
 However, not all of the current packages offer this override functionality.

 LayoutBuilder is one of the most important tools in Flutter when it comes to creating responsive layouts.
 It allows developers to use the BoxConstraints object to decide what elements to display.
 Developers can adjust the width to better fit various constraints, making screens wider or narrower depending on the original design.

 MediaQuery is another tool that developers will find essential when working within Flutter.
-This tool provides developers with the size, orientation, and othe specifics of the screen.
+This tool provides developers with the size, orientation, and other specifics of the screen.
 For developers who need context when developing an app, this tool is a lifesaver.
 MediaQuery’s functionality allows developers to see the big picture when they’re creating a responsive layout.
-This approach is different than trying to develop a responsive layout with a limited set of barriers and size guidelines to follow.
+This approach is different from trying to develop a responsive layout with a limited set of barriers and size guidelines to follow.

-Use DevTools and the Flutter Inspector Widget to Help with Debugging
+Use DevTools and the Flutter Inspector Widget to help with debugging

 Google recommends multiple options for debugging and testing your responsive apps.
 DevTools runs in a browser and offers multiple common features that developers look for when they are testing the functionality of their apps.
 You can use its source-level debugger along with the widget inspector that reviews different widgets in tree form.
 Google recommends running this tool in debug mode or profile mode (as opposed to release mode) to easily find problems with your app.